Nurses VS. Other Careers; Similarities And Differences

 What your decision really comes down to is whether or not you enjoy the basics of nursing, and if you can find a way to make it fit your lifestyle and interests.

-See open opportunities with the nation's #1 job board.
+See open opportunities with the nation's #1 job board for nurses.

 Dawn Papandrea is a Staten Island, NY-based freelance writer who specializes in personal finance, parenting, and lifestyle topics.
 Her work has appeared in Family Circle, WomansDay.com, Parents, CreditCards.com, and more.